bogdan/ajaxsubmit/Readme.md

 Options:

-* `success` - callback to be executed after form will be successfully submitted
+* `success` - callback to be executed after form will be successfully submitted.
+  * If not specified, user will be redirected by the redirect key received from backend after successful submit.
+* `error` - callback to be executed when the form was not submitted successfully
 * `redirect` - specify the URL where the user should be redirected after form submit(makes sense only when `success` option is not used)
-* `error` - callback to be executed when the form was not submitted successfully

 ### Errors assignment API